 Our hair is made from a porous, permeable protein called keratin, which pretty much means it can gulp up scents with ease.
 Now, as we all know, everyone’s hair is different, and some absorb more smells than others.
 So while your friend’s hair might smell like lavender conditioner from the night before, yours might reek of the Indian leftovers your coworker brought in paired with the single cigarette you walked by that morning.

-Unfortunately, that genetic marvel is all based on luck, but there are many ways to work with what mother nature dealt you without washing your hair constantly.
+Unfortunately, that genetic marvel is all based on luck, but there are many ways to work with what mother nature dealt you without washing your hair consistently.

 Another leading culprit of stinky strands stems from oily scalps.
 Our scalp smells for various reasons, but the most common cause of obnoxious scalp odors is a bacterial buildup from excess oil.